Raspberry PI Wireless Display Receiver

 • (Optional) Components required for setting it up the first time:

-1. HDMI/HDMI to VGA module (Now Available) for use with a VGA Monitor.
+1. HDMI/HDMI to VGA module (Now Available)Ā for use with a VGA Monitor.

 2. Keyboard and Mouse.

-The reason why I came up with this tutorial was because: one day, i was struggling to work on the raspberry pi while at school, since i cant carry my 32inch Display or have any Portable Screen.
-(Now Available) Hence, I came up with this tutorial so that others who are also in the same situation as ours would be able to use the display of their laptops as a monitor to the Raspberry Pi.
+The reason why I came up with this tutorial was because one day, I was having challenges with how to work on the Raspberry Pi while at school because I did not have my 32-inch Display or any Portable Screen at my disposal.
+Therefore, I developed this tut so those in the same boat as we were could use the display of our laptops as the monitor for the Raspberry Pi.

 HOW DOES Raspberry PI Wireless Display Receiver WORK?

-Before moving to connect raspberry pi to laptop display, you need an SD card having the OS preinstalled.
-You will find lots of blogs and tutorials about preparing an SD card for the Raspberry Pi.
-But if you are a beginner, you can simply download this free beginner’s guide eBook on pi: Raspberry Pi guide.
-This will show how to install the OS for the raspberry pi.
+Before connecting Raspberry Pi to the laptop display, you need to have an SD card with the OS installed on it.
+An extensive number of blogs and tutorials are available on how to prepare an SD card for Raspberry Pi.
+If you are new to it, you can easily access a free eBook guide for beginners on Raspberry Pi.
+This will show how to boot the operating system on the raspberry pi.

 STEP 2.1: